 For each name, remove the corresponding variable or function.
 If no options are supplied, or the -v option is given, each name refers to a shell variable.
 Read-only variables may not be unset.
 If -f is specifed, each name refers to a shell function, and the function definition is removed.
 Each unset variable or function is removed from the environment passed to subsequent commands.
 If any of RANDOM, SECONDS, LINENO, HISTCMD, FUNCNAME, GROUPS, or DIRSTACK are unset, they lose their special properties, even if they are subsequently reset.
-The exit status is true unless a name does not exist or is read-only.
+The exit status is true unless a name is readonly.